ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 If a group has any child that is dependent on the open / closed state, the open / close icon will appear.
 Otherwise the icon will not be shown.

 Having columns only show when closed is useful when you want to replace a column with others.
-For example, in the code snippet above (and the example below), the 'Total' columns is replaced with other columns when the group is opened.
+For example, in the code snippet above (and the example below), the 'Total' column is replaced with other columns when the group is opened.

 If a group has an 'incompatible' set of children, then the group opening / closing will not be activated.
 An incompatible set is one which will have no columns visible at some point (i.e. all are set to 'open' or 'closed').